- Faculty & Staff

 Ends the Friday of week 10 in the fall and spring semesters.

 During this period, schedule changes require signatures of adviser and instructor and are processed on a Schedule Change form.
-A schedule change fee is assessed for adds, drops, and section changes during this period.
 Course drops after period 1 count toward a student's ISU drop limit and appear as an X on the permanent record.
 A section change does not require a drop.

 Drops and other schedule changes that are judged to be beyond the student's control may be processed as administrative actions if approved by the college dean.
-There is no schedule change fee for administrative schedule changes.
 Administrative drops do not count toward a student's ISU drop limit and do not appear as an X on the permanent record.
 The effective date of an administrative action is the date it is approved by the college dean or authorized representative.

 Anytime after period 2.